taylorharkley2/NeuralNets/README.md

-# In Class Exercise 1 - Deep Neural Networks
+# In Class Exercise 1 - Deep Neural Networks (Workday 1/30)

 (1) Fork this repository.